divelab/mri/README.md

 ## License
-fastMRI is MIT licensed, as found in the LICENSE file.
+The code is MIT licensed, as found in the LICENSE file.